Upcoming Events

 To help you, AIP has compiled this package.
 It includes the following:

 Certification requires more than achieving a passing score on the examination.
-It also requires obtaining thirty hours of activities in three categories within the parliamentary profession.
+It also requires obtaining 30 hours of activities in three categories within the parliamentary profession.
 All activities must be fully documented.
 For example, activity as an instructor will be documented with a printed program or other supporting material verifying the activity, dates, and content.
-If you pass the examination and have documented your thirty activity points to the satisfaction of the Accrediting Department, you will be officially notified of your certification.
+If you pass the examination and have documented your 30 activity points to the satisfaction of the Accrediting Department, you will be officially notified of your certification.

 The Accrediting Department determines whether the requirements for certification have been met.
 You may not use the “Certified Professional Parliamentarian” or “CPP” designations until you have been officially notified that the credential has been awarded.